 After a few photos from Lost World Lookout, we descend (via the same route) – which is much quicker than the way up!

-A brief stop at the bottom and a few more photos of Glenmore Creek, which has a decent flow of very clear water, despite the lack of rain for many weeks.
-Despite being in the lower Blue Mountains, the last water quality report found Glenbrook Creeek to be in good health (although the water needs to be boiled before drinking).
+A brief stop at the bottom and a few more photos of Glenbrook Creek, which has a decent flow of very clear water, despite the lack of rain for many weeks.
+Despite being in the lower Blue Mountains, the Waterways water quality report found Glenbrook Creek to be in good health (although the water needs to be boiled before drinking).